Strong-AI-Lab/Multi-Step-Deductive-Reasoning-Over-Natural-Language/README.md

 @inproceedings{bao2022multi,
-  title={Multi-Step Deductive Reasoning Over Natural Language: An Empirical Study on Out-of-Distribution Generalisation}, author={Qiming Bao and Alex Yuxuan Peng and Tim Hartill and Neset Tan and Zhenyun Deng and Michael Witbrock and Jiamou Liu}, year={2022}, publisher={The 2nd International Joint Conference on Learning and Reasoning and 16th International Workshop on Neural-Symbolic Learning and Reasoning (IJCLR-NeSy 2022)}
+  title={Multi-Step Deductive Reasoning Over Natural Language: An Empirical Study on Out-of-Distribution Generalisation}, author={Qiming Bao and Alex Yuxuan Peng and Tim Hartill and Neset Tan and Zhenyun Deng and Michael Witbrock and Jiamou Liu}, booktitle={Proceedings of the 16th International Workshop on Neural-Symbolic Learning and Reasoning as part of the 2nd International Joint Conference on Learning \& Reasoning (IJCLR 2022)}, pages={202-217}, month=sep, year={2022}, address={Cumberland Lodge, Windsor Great Park, United Kingdom}
 }
 ```
 ## Acknowledgement